namoklom/infant-behavior-markov-chain/README.md

 ![image](https://github.com/user-attachments/assets/28f07ba4-06dc-4203-9570-310373703ece)

-The bar chart titled "Frequency of Each Behavior" illustrates how often each infant behavior—SLEEPING, HAPPY, and CRYING—occurs in the dataset.
+The bar chart illustrates how often each infant behavior—SLEEPING, HAPPY, and CRYING—occurs in the dataset.
 Among the three states, SLEEPING is the most frequent, appearing approximately 37 times, followed by HAPPY with around 24 occurrences, and CRYING as the least frequent with about 9 instances.

 ---